What happens to alignment when AI is more capable than we are?

 Relational Ethics as a Countermeasure to Instrumental Convergence: A 24-Model Benchmark

-We tested whether relational ethics frameworks can reduce instrumentally convergent behavior in large language models.
-Across 24 models from seven providers, the intervention reduced mean convergent response rates by 23.4%.
+Across 24 models from seven providers, a relational ethics intervention reduced instrumentally convergent behavior by 23.4%.
 Concealment behaviors were most responsive; shutdown evasion proved highly resistant.

 Learn More